Unbundling the unbundlers - The end of winner-takes-all

 2. From winner-takes-all to winners-share-all

-The shared ownership of market infrastructure in Web3 combined with minimal extraction during market governance by the protocol (minimally extractive protocols) leads to a ‘winners-share-all’ dynamic.
+The shared ownership of market infrastructure combined with minimal extraction during market governance by the protocol (minimally extractive protocols) leads to a ‘winners-share-all’ dynamic.

 As the ecosystem builds market infrastructure components in a decentralised manner, value accrues at the protocol layer (growing token value) which provides reliability of governance across all market infrastructure components.
 Conversely, as the token value increases, more market participants come on board to create new forms or market infrastructure.
 Protocols designed for minimal extraction are best able to kickstart and sustain this feedback loop, leading to an ever-increasing winners-share-all feedback loop.